the-marciello/oa-doc-osp/laravel-fatture-in-cloud-v2.md

 $response = $issued_documents->bin($document_id);
 ```

+For the example described above the package also provide the `binDetail()` method.

 ### Rate limit <Badge type="error" text="HOT" vertical="middle"/>

 This package provides a method to intercept throttle errors (403, 429) and automatically retry.